michael-basil/michael-basil.github.io/health.md

 * [Immune](https://www.amazon.com/Immune-Kurzgesagt-gorgeously-illustrated-immune-ebook/dp/B08YR8FNCP)
 * [The Relaxation Response](https://www.amazon.com/Relaxation-Response-Herbert-Benson-M-D-ebook/dp/B002OMZTTO/)

-## What are key influences related to energy, mind, emotional, and social health?
+## Related to energy, mind, emotional, spiritual and social health what was helpful along the way so far?

-STILL REFLECTING
+Reading, reflecting and running experiments on myself.

+I'm always open to converstions on any of the following topics:

 * [Yin and Yang](https://tantramag.com/tantric-practice/yin-and-yang/)
 * [Yin and Yang - the theory of everything](https://www.the-alchemy-project.com/post/2017/05/07/yin-yang-the-theory-of-everything)